PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 ### The characteristics of money

 Gold ideally meets the criteria of an efficient currency: its natural rarity makes it valuable, while its chemical properties allow it to not erode over time.
 However, this form of money is not easily divisible or transportable over long distances.
-In a globalized and digital world, gold cannot keep up and needs a central entity to make it divisible and easily exchangeable (minted coin).'
+In a globalized and digital world, gold cannot keep up and needs a central entity to make it divisible and easily exchangeable (minted coin).

 These flaws have made gold a store of value, but not a common currency, to the detriment of state fiduciary currencies (fiat) that are easily usable but constantly devalued by the entities that control them (king, central bank, emperor, dictator).

 The criteria for an effective currency are multiple.
 A good currency must be: